To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

-P2P Lending Beats The Stock Market, Again, In 2022
+P2P Lending Beats The Stock Market, Yet Again, In 2023

-In 2022, if you invested in one of the cheapest and best share funds to cover the entire UK stock market, through Vanguard, you'll probably roughly have broken even when taking into account the fund costs, as well as the cost of your share-dealing account, pension or share ISA.
+Last year, in 2023, if you invested in one of the cheapest and best share funds to cover the entire UK stock market, through Vanguard, and you did it directly through them in their own ISA, you'll probably have made around 6.8%.

-It could have been worse.
-Since P2P lending started in 2005, UK stock-market investors have typically lost money after costs in 1/3 of those 18 years!
+Since P2P lending started in 2005, UK stock-market investors have typically lost money after costs in 1/3 of those 19 years!
+That's before even taking inflation into account.

 But, with each passing year, more investors and financial advisors are cottoning on to diversifying into stable P2P lending: